GabrielCartier/substreams-foundational-modules/tron-common/README.md

-# Tron Foundational Modules
+# TRON Foundational Modules

-The **Tron Foundational Modules** Substreams contains a set of modules that allow you to easily retrieve basic information from the Tron blockchain.
+The **TRON Foundational Modules** Substreams contains a set of modules that allow you to easily retrieve basic information from the TRON blockchain.

 ## Modules